franzi-19/TTS/TTS/speaker_encoder/README.md

 ## Usage
 - Start your virtual enviroment
 - Define 'TTS/speaker_encoder/config.json' for your needs.
-Note that, audio parameters should match your TTS model and min. one dataset needs to be specified
+Note that, audio parameters should match your TTS model and min. one dataset with "meta_file_train" needs to be specified
     - specify a dataset:
     ```
      {